-Author has written 8 stories for Percy Jackson and the Olympians, Arrow, and NCIS: Los Angeles.
+Author has written 11 stories for Percy Jackson and the Olympians, Arrow, NCIS: Los Angeles, and Listener.

 Hi I'm a huge fan of Percy Jackson, Knight Rider, and more recently NCIS: Los Angeles and Arrow.
-I have wrote five story for PJO and one for Arrow.
 Thanks, Riptide2

-Arrow: I'm a newbie to the fanfiction community for this show even though I've been watching with something like borderline obsession since the first episode aired. :) My first story for Arrow is an episode tag for "Trust but Verify" that's currently a one shot but might be extended and it's also the only story I'm even thinking of updating right now as everything else is currently on a most likely permanent hiatus.
-My reason for that is mainly a large amount of disinterest and a few just out right rude people who say things over the anonymity of the internet that I certainly hope they would never say to someone's face.
-That being said I am not against constructive criticism.
+Arrow: I'm a newbie to the fanfiction community for this show even though I've been watching with something like borderline obsession since the first episode aired. :) My first story for Arrow is an episode tag for "Trust but Verify" that's currently a one shot but might be extended.
+I am not against constructive criticism.
 I've given it on a handful of occasions and would be honored if someone took the time to try to help me make my writing better, I just ask that everyone tries to be polite in reviews and PMs.
 "Treat others like you want to be treated."
-Truer words were never spoken, in my opinion.

 Unfortunately all my Percy Jackson and the Olympians stories are currently on hold.
 I've somewhat lost interest in writing for the PJO series as I don't seem to be getting much in the way of reviews or other feed back.
 I don't mean to seem like I'm whining, I'm not and am very grateful for the reviews, favorites, and alerts my stories have received, but that said I've moved on to other writing material.
 Thank you to all my readers for sticking around as long as you have and the encouragement you've given me.
 Oh and just for the record: Kenyatta, insulting people really isn't the way to make them update, but thank you anyway for the review, and to EnlightenedElementalWarrior: people like you that have no manners are the reason I stopped posting my work on here so thank you for the review and for reinforcing my decision.